nightscout/nightscout.github.io/docs/update/migrate_heroku.md

 Congratulations, you completed migration from mLab to Atlas.

-Browse to your Nightscout site and wait 5 minutes for a new value to show up (make sure readings are sent to it).
+Browse to your Nightscout site and wait 5 minutes for a new value to show up (make sure your uploader is sending data).

 </br>